-Theorem 22.2 tells us that there is another unbalanced VERTEX but, since the proof is non-constructive, it does not help us fine another unbalanced vertex.
+Theorem 23.2 tells us that there is another unbalanced vertex but, since the proof is non-constructive, it does not help us find that vertex.
 So it seems that EOL is hard.
 Is it NP-hard?
 Unlikely:

-Theorem 22.3.
+Theorem 23.3.
 If SAT is reducible to EOL using a polynomial number of queries then NP = coNP.

-Proof.
 Assume there is such a reduction.
 Then $\varphi \notin SAT$ if and only if that reduction returns NO.